d-wc/pvpython-filters/README.md

 pvDimensionalStrike takes a 3D volume with velocity U and a vector valid scalar "isValid", averaging valid vectors along a dimension to reduce to 2.

+pvNormalPlane is applied to a slice plane with velocity U, finds the orientation of the primary flow, and rotates the plane to be orthogonal to flow

 Multi-block datasets seem to break numpy, run mergeBlocks to convert the input if needed.